Traditional policy making has its limitations given human unpredictability

 Policy makers need to consider certain aspects in mind for making policies complementing with behaviour economics:

-- Policies should be designed keeping in mind with behavioural science aspect considering human unpredictability
+- Policies should be designed with behavioural science aspect considering human unpredictability

 - Reward program should be focused on positives and rewarding people instead of punishing them